amarmer/JsonProperty/README.md

 There are several C++ frameworks which allow to parse and access JSON.

 JsonProperty is a framework which allows to model JSON to C++.
-To parse and access JSON, used popular jsoncpp https://github.com/open-source-parsers/jsoncpp without modifications, (but could be used any other framework).
+To parse and access JSON, used popular "jsoncpp" framework https://github.com/open-source-parsers/jsoncpp without modifications, (but could be used any other framework).

 For instance: